Eclipse-SDV-Hackathon-BCX/hackchallenge-hack-the-truck/README.md

 The scope of eCAL is high performant dataflow on localhost (intra-host) and over local networks (inter-host).
 The scope is _not_ internet / cloud communication.

-eCAL also comes with some usefull tools that will help you with your hack:
+eCAL also comes with some useful tools that will help you with your hack:
 - The **eCAL Monitor** let's you graphically inspect messages that are sent by the sensors, without having to program anything
 - The **eCAL Recorder + Player** duo lets you record and replay data, so you don't have to sit in the truck all the time.